apache/incubator-xtable/website/blog/OneTable-is-now-Apache-XTable.md

 <img src="/images/blog/XTable/xtable-docs.png" alt="drawing" style={{width:'80%', display:'block', marginLeft:'auto',
 marginRight:'auto', marginTop:'18pt', marginBottom:'18pt'}} />

-For those interested in exploring Apache XTable, the official website is a good starting point.
+For those interested in exploring Apache XTable™, the official website is a good starting point.
 The documentation section hosts a great hands-on [quickstart](https://onetable.dev/docs/how-to) guide to getting acquainted with XTable, providing a straightforward way to experience its interoperability capabilities firsthand.
 If you have specific ideas, questions, or seek direct interaction, the [discussions](https://github.com/onetable-io/onetable/discussions) section